kovidgoyal/kitty/docs/kittens_intro.rst

 Some prominent kittens:

 :doc:`icat <kittens/icat>`
-    Display images in the terminal
+    Display images in the terminal.

 :doc:`diff <kittens/diff>`
-    A fast, side-by-side diff for the terminal with syntax highlighting and images
+    A fast, side-by-side diff for the terminal with syntax highlighting and images.

 :doc:`Unicode input <kittens/unicode_input>`